 No part of this document may be reproduced in any form or by any means, electronic or mechanical, including photocopying, without express written permission of ProSoft Technology.
 All pertinent state, regional, and local safety regulations must be observed when installing and using this product.
 For reasons of safety and to help ensure compliance with documented system data, only the manufacturer should perform repairs to components.
 When devices are used for applications with technical safety requirements, the relevant instructions must be followed.
 Failure to use ProSoft Technology software or approved software with our hardware products may result in injury, harm, or improper operating results.
-Failure to use ProSoft Device ProSoft Technology and the provide the information can result in injury or equipment damage.
+Failure to observe this information can result in injury or equipment damage.

-Copyright © 2018 ProSoft Technology, Inc. All Rights Reserved.
+Copyright © 2024 ProSoft Technology, Inc. All Rights Reserved.